BolunCo/US_census_occ1990_to_DOT_crosswalk/README.md

 # US_census_occ1990_to_DOT_crosswalk
- The crosswalk(s) between Dictionary of Occupational Titles (DOT) and US census occupation
+ The crosswalk(s) between Dictionary of Occupational Titles (DOT) and US census occupation (1990 base)